jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/intermetallics.md

 ## #anti-phase-boundary-energy
 Unlike partial dislocations, the leading dislocation and trailing dislocation are separated by a region of higher energy due to unfavorable order, but they are repelled by opposing stress fields.
-The combined dislocations are termed a [[super-dislocation]] since both are needed to fully translate the crystal structure: i.e. [[super-partials]].
+The combined dislocations are termed a #super-dislocation since both are needed to fully translate the crystal structure: i.e. #super-partials.

 | ![](../../../attachments/engr-839-001-mechanical-metallurgy/burgers_vector_in_multiple_planes_211119_194851_EST.png) |
 |:--:|